-A serious problem for the BT algorithm are infinite, or extremely large spaces, which it generally cannot handle.
-If the algorithm makes a wrong turn, and starts exploring an infinite, or a very large, subtree which contains no solution, it may never backtrack and will not find the solution.
-Particularly costly, or fatal, are bad choices made at the very beginning of the search.
+A serious problem for the BT algorithm are infinite (or very large) spaces, which it generally cannot handle.
+If the algorithm makes a wrong choice (of an operator), and starts exploring an infinite, or a very large, subtree which contains no solution, it may never backtrack and will not find the solution.
+Particularly fatal may be wrong choices made at the very beginning of the search.

-This is a problem with all "optimistic", or depth-first, algorithms, such as BT, which prefer to pursue any path as long as possible, rather than worry about alternatives.
+This is a problem not just with BT but with all "optimistic" algorithms, which prefer to go ahead as long as it is possible, and do not worry about bad moves.
+For many such algorithms simply limiting the search depth to some "reasonable" value is a general and effective protection against the consequences of taking wrong turns.

-A general and effective solution to this problem is to set a search depth limit.
-It protects from the consequences of taking a wrong turn in a large space, but also of getting trapped in a loop.
-The depth limit needs to be set to some "reasonable" value.

 It is, however, generally not easy to determine such "reasonable" value.
-Setting it unreasonably high reduces the benefits of having a limit, while setting it too low prevents the algorithm from finding a solution when one exists.
+Setting it too high reduces the efficiency of this countermeasure, while setting it too low runs the risk of not finding a solution when one exists.

-Therefore search depth limiting needs to be augmented with iterative deepening.
-With this modification BT is complete - as long as a solution path to the goal state exists, the algorithm will find it.
-However, iterative deepening is very inefficient with BT.
-If the depth limit is set too low, BT searches the space to that limit, but when it backtracks, it deletes all search results.
-So after each deepening step the whole search process essentially starts from scratch.
+An approach used with BT, and in similar optimistic algorithms (preferring marching forward), is a variant of the above, called depth limiting with iterative deepening, or just iterative deepening.
+With this modification BT is complete - as long as a solution for the problem (path to the goal state) exists, the algorithm will find it.
+However, this modification may make BT very inefficient, for example, when the depth limit is set too low.